ExodusOSS/bytes/README.md

 ##### `createMultibyteDecoder(encoding, loose = false)`

-Create a decoder for a supported legacy multi-byte `encoding`, given it's lowercased name `encoding`.
+Create a decoder for a supported legacy multi-byte `encoding`, given its lowercased name `encoding`.

 Returns a function `decode(arr, stream = false)` that decodes bytes to a string.